curarc/omanix/README.md

 - **No TUI package installer.** Installing packages imperatively goes against the Nix philosophy.
 Everything is declared in your config.
 - **Zsh instead of Bash.** Omanix uses Zsh with Oh My Zsh, autosuggestions, and syntax highlighting as the default shell.
 - **Everything is a module option.** Apps, languages, visual tweaks, and idle behaviour are all configurable through typed NixOS/Home Manager options.
+- **wl-screenrec instead of gpu-screen-recorder.** Omanix records the screen with wl-screenrec (Hyprland's screencopy + VAAPI hardware encoding) for a simpler setup.
+There is no webcam overlay.

 ## Quick Start